efuzy/efuzy/docs/src/pages/layout/routing-with-layouts-and-pages.md

 ---
 title: Routing with Layouts and Pages
-desc: How to connect the Vue Router with your Quasar layouts and pages.
+desc: How to connect the Vue Router with your Efuzy layouts and pages.
 ---
-You can benefit from Vue Router's capabilities while structuring your routes with a Quasar Layout.
+You can benefit from Vue Router's capabilities while structuring your routes with a Efuzy Layout.
 The information below is just a recommendation and not mandatory to follow.
-Quasar allows you full freedom.
+Efuzy allows you full freedom.
 Take the lines below only as an example.

 [QLayout](/layout/layout) is the component used to encapsulate pages, so that multiple pages will share the same header, drawers and so on.
 However, you can also configure per page header/footer/drawers, but they all must be children of the QLayout component.
 In order to understand how this works, you need a little bit of reading on [Vue Router nested routes](http://router.vuejs.org/en/essentials/nested-routes.html).